Gaalpos/autoGit/README.md

 ### Todo
     1. Automate the way the scripts enters all the folders.

-I need to learn how the scripts can be runned automatically when the pc turn on
+I need to learn how the scripts can be runned automatically when the pc turns on